Fitness Tools for Every Athlete

 7. Sleep Monitors

-Still, few of the devices on the market have been scientifically tested for accuracy.
-If you have chronic problems falling asleep or staying asleep, it's wise to talk to your doctor.
+Few of the devices on the market have been scientifically tested for accuracy.
+If you often have problems falling or staying asleep, even after you make sleep a priority on your schedule, check in with your doctor.